YaccConstructor/YC.GrammarZOO/Calc/README.txt

-calc_c.yrd - для проекта Calc
+#if ca - for Calc project
-calc_r.yrd- для проекта RNGLRAbstractParser.Test
+#if rt - for RNGLRAbstractParser.Test project